gitlabhq/gitlabhq/doc/user/project/import/bitbucket.md

     ![New project in GitLab](img/bitbucket_import_new_project.png)

-1. Click on the "Bitbucket" button
+1. Click on the "Bitbucket Cloud" button.

     ![Bitbucket](img/import_projects_from_new_project_page.png)